 All airborne assets (aircraft and instruments) are subject to user fees.
 These fees reflect the usage cost and are assessed by the organization operating the asset.
 This is true for both NASA and non-NASA assets.
 A Flight Request (FR), through SOFRS, is required for scheduling usage of an ASP supported aircraft, a facility instrument, and/or an ASP science support asset.
+See Appendix A for a list of these assets and a SOFRS requirement decision tree.

 Flight Requests should be associated with a NASA program, grant, proposal, or, if funded from a non-NASA source, deemed to be directly related to a NASA area of interest.
-If no NASA investigation is associated with the request, it will be handled as a Reimbursable Mission and may be required to include justification for use of NASA facilities and possibly subject to additional fees.
+If no NASA investigation is associated with the request, it will be handled as a Reimbursable Mission and may be required to include a justification for the use of NASA facilities and subject to unsubsidized flight hour rates and additional fees.